 Interested in joining the CAPSS Community?

-Being in private practice doesn’t have to mean being on your own.
+Private practice doesn’t have to mean practicing on your own.
 At Child and Adolescent Psychological Services of Seattle (CAPSS), we’ve built a community where independent mental health practitioners can thrive.

 Maybe you’re…